If you’ve been wondering, “Where can I learn about waterwise flower gardening?”, you’re in the right place.

 4) Native plant lists and tips

-Native plants are those that have occurred naturally in a region.
+Native plants have occurred naturally in a region.
 They were there before European settlement.
-They’ve adapted to local growing conditions, and they can provide great habitats for birds, insects, etc.
+They’ve adapted to local growing conditions, and they can provide great habitats and food sources for birds, insects, etc.

-Here are a few native plant societies in the intermountain west:
+Here are the native plant societies for the intermountain west:

 - Colorado Native Plant Society